-1.12 Effect of Industry Characteristics on Financial Statement Relations: Global Perspective.
+1.12 Effect of Industry Characteristics on Financial Statement Relations: A Global Perspective.
 There are various approaches to this problem.
 One approach begins with a particular company, identifies unique financial characteristics (for example, steel companies have a high proportion of property, plant, and equipment among their assets), and then searches the common-size financial data to identify the company with that unique characteristic.

 Another approach begins with the common-size data, identifies unusual financial statement relationships [for example, Firm (12) has a high proportion of cash, marketable securities, and receivables among its assets], and then looks over the list of companies to identify the one most likely to have that unusual financial statement relationship.
 This teaching note employs both approaches.
-All of the data are scaled by total revenues (except for the final data item, which is cash flow from operations over capital expenditures); so throughout this discussion when we refer to a "percentage," it is a percentage of revenues.
-The data from Text Exhibit 1.24 in the text, with company names as column headings, are presented at the end of this solution in Exhibit 1.D.
+All of the data are scaled by total revenues (except for the final data item, which is cash flow from operations over capital expenditures); so throughout this discussion, when we refer to a "percentage," it is a percentage of revenues.
+The data from Text Exhibit 1.17, with company names as column headings, are presented at the end of this solution in Exhibit 1.C.

-The high proportions of cash, marketable securities, and receivables for Firm (1) suggest that it is Fortis, the Dutch insurance and banking company.
+The high proportions of cash, marketable securities, and receivables for Firm (1) suggest that it is BNP Paribas, the French multinational bank, insurance, and financial services company.
+On the banking side, BNP Paribas recognizes interest revenue from loans each year and must match against this revenue the cost of any loans that will not be repaid.
+Operating revenues include interest revenue on loans made.
+BNP Paribas also has a high proportion of financing in the form of current liabilities.
+This balance sheet category includes the deposits from banking customers, as well as estimated cost of claims not vet paid from insurance in force.
 Insurance companies receive cash from premiums each year and invest the funds in various investment vehicles until the money is needed to pay insurance claims.
 They recognize premium revenue from the cash received and investment income from investments each year.
 They must match against this revenue an appropriate portion of the expected cost of insurance claims from policies in force during the year.
-Fortis includes this amount in Text Exhibit 1.24 on the line labeled "Operating Expenses."
-Operating revenues also include interest revenue on loans made.
-One might ask why Fortis has such a high proportion of financing in the form of current liabilities.
-This balance sheet category includes the estimated cost of claims not yet paid from insurance in force.
+BNP Paribas includes this amount in Text Exhibit 1.17 on the line labeled "Operating Expenses."
 It also includes deposits by customers in its banks.
-One also might ask what types of quality of earnings issues arise for a company such as Fortis.
-One issue relates to the measurement of insurance claims expense each period.
-The ultimate cost of claims will not be known with certainty until customers make claims and settlement is made.
-Prior to that time, Fortis must estimate what that cost will be.
+One also might ask what types of quality of earnings issues arise for a company such as BNP Paribas.
+One issue relates to the measurement of bad debts expenses on loans as well as insurance claims expense each period.
+The ultimate cost of credit losses will not be known until borrowers default, and the actual cost of claims will not be known with certainty until customers make claims and settlement is made.
+Prior to that time, BNP Paribas must estimate what the costs of these risks will be.
 The need to make such estimates creates the opportunity to manage earnings and lowers the quality of earnings.
-Another issue relates to estimated uncollectible loans.
-Fortis recognizes interest revenue from loans each year and must match against this revenue the cost of any loans that will not be repaid.
-The need to make such estimates also provides management with an opportunity to manage earnings and, therefore, lowers the quality of earnings.

-Firm (6) stands out because it is the only other firm [besides Fortis, Firm (1)] with zero inventory.
+Firm (6) stands out because it is the only other firm [besides BNP Paribas, Firm (1)] with zero inventory.
 Firm (6) also has an unusually high proportion of assets in receivables and in current liabilities.
 The pattern is typical for a professional service firm, such as an advertising agency, which creates and sells advertising copy for clients (for which it has a receivable) and purchasing time and space from various media to display it (for which it has a current liability).
 Additional evidence that